ItsSoull/ItsSoull/README.md

 - 👋 Hey there, I'm Salvijus, also known as Soull in the depths of the internet, a 17 year old freelancer from Lithuania.
 - 👀 Currently a student working with Python, C#, Java languages.
-Kinda Unity aswell lmao
+Unity aswell.
 - 📫 You can reach me on Discord: Soull#1904

 ![ItsSoull github stats](https://github-readme-stats.vercel.app/api?username=ItsSoull&show_icons=true&theme=radical)